-Below you will find Massachusetts-specific laws on civil rights in various different contexts, including whether private civil rights actions are permitted, applicable statutes of limitations, and pertinent code provisions.
+Below you'll find Massachusetts-specific laws on civil rights in various different contexts, including whether private civil rights actions are permitted, applicable statutes of limitations, and pertinent code provisions.
 Click on the links below for state-specific civil rights laws and visit the What Are Rights? article for more information.

 |Code Section||Ch.
 151B §1, et seq.
 (Generally); Ch.
 272 §§92A, 98 (Public Accommodations)|